 Why this matters to researchers

-If you are planning work on Empire AI, the SU framework shapes three practical decisions:- which hardware tier you request
+If you are planning work on Empire AI, the SU framework shapes three practical decisions:

 - how much queue priority you actually need